codetinkerhack/Eeny-meeny-miny-moe/README.md

     java -jar build/libs/eeny-meeny-miny-moe-all-1.0-SNAPSHOT.jar 6 2

-Output should be similar to below
+Output should be similar to:

     Winner is: 5
     Elimination sequence is: 2 4 6 3 1